 As a result, researchers believe THCV may have appetite-suppressing properties that can encourage weight loss, treat binge-eating disorders, and regulate the intake of food for other health reasons.

-In insulin-resistant obese mice, THCV has also been shown to improve glucose tolerance, insulin sensitivity, and insulin signaling in liver and muscle cells.5 As such, THCV may be a potential treatment for obesity-related glucose intolerance.
+In insulin-resistant obese mice, THCV has also been shown to improve glucose tolerance, insulin sensitivity, and insulin signalling in liver and muscle cells.5 As such, THCV may be a potential treatment for obesity-related glucose intolerance.

-Moreover, in a double-blind, placebo-controlled clinical trial on 62 people with type 2 diabetes, THCV was shown to decrease fasting blood sugar levels, increase adiponectin (a protein that regulates blood sugar), and improve beta cell functions that support sufficient insulin secretion.6
+Moreover, in a double-blind, placebo-controlled clinical trial on 62 people with type 2 diabetes, THCV was shown to decrease fasting blood sugar levels, increase adiponectin (a protein that regulates blood sugar), and improve beta-cell functions that support sufficient insulin secretion.6

 Like CBD, CBDV is a psychoactive but non-intoxicating cannabinoid.
 First isolated in 1969, CBDV may be effective in treating a range of ailments and conditions, including epilepsy, neurological disorders, and muscular dystrophy.
 Typically, cannabis cultivars with higher levels of CBD will also have higher concentrations of CBDV.